elephox-dev/inspector/README.md

 # list all registered handlers
 elephox inspector:handlers

-# ...is the same as...
+# ...is the same as filtering by all available types
 elephox inspector:handlers --type=route,command,event,exception

-# list all registered route handlers
+# list all registered route handlers by filtering by route type
 elephox inspector:handlers --type=route
 ```